Frequently asked questions...

 If the terms of the barter are clearly defined and if the perceived value to me is proportionate to the value of my work, I'm certainly willing to discuss it, but usually, I need money. ☺︎

 In the case of an event, or a shoot that involves travel, yes, usually.
-Again. it depends on what is needed.
+It depends on what is needed.

 I deliver digital image files, through my delivery portal and/or on a flash drive.
 Basic post-production would have been done (for the technically aware, crops, color correction, levels etc) and each image we deliver will be of publishable quality.

 Note that this does not include in-depth digital manipulation in Photoshop.
-If detailed, pixel-level post-production in Photoshop is required, we will bill extra for this (or adjust our daily fee, accordingly).
+If detailed, pixel-level post-production in Photoshop is required, we will bill extra for this (or adjust our fee, accordingly).

 I will provide soft copies in any mainstream image format that you prefer (usually jpg or tiff).
 I do not provide RAW image data files unless the terms for this have been decided in advance.

-Albums / prints are not included, unless discussed in advance, and paid for.
+Albums / prints are not included, unless provided for in your package, or discussed in advance.

 I need a 50% booking fee to be paid in advance.
-Booking advances are non-refundable unless I'm able to rebook those dates with another party.
-An additional 25% is due on the first day of the shoot, and the remaining 25% on delivery of soft copies.
+Booking advances are non-refundable unless I'm able to rebook your dates with another party.
+The remaining dues are payable on delivery of soft copies.

 There is always some documentation – it may be a few bullet points describing the workflow, costs, and deliverables, or it may be a legally binding document describing everything in detail.
 The important thing is to ensure we all have the same expectations and are on the same page.